 Strategically, linking one of your website pages to other similar pages on your website provides context to the search engine and to the readers as well.
 Some best practices are:

-- Include links in main content of each page.
+- Include links in the main content of each page.

 - Paragraph links carry the most weight.